Product Metrics in Software Engineering: Types, Techniques, Tools

 These metrics focus on measuring the progress of your development efforts against a planned roadmap.
 They help software development teams track their progress and ensure they’re on track to meet deadlines.

-- Features Shipped: The number of new features released to users within a given timeframe.
+• Features Shipped: The number of new features released to users within a given timeframe.
 It's a direct measure of the value your team is delivering to customers.
-E.g.: If you aim to release five features per sprint and consistently meet this target, it shows your team is operating efficiently.
-If the number of features shipped starts to decline, it may indicate bottlenecks or issues that need to be addressed.
+E.g.: If you routinely release five features per sprint as planned, your team is efficient.
+If features shipped drops, issues or bottlenecks may exist.

-- Velocity: The average amount of work (usually in story points or tasks) a team can complete in a sprint.
-It's a key metric for predicting future progress and planning upcoming sprints.
-E.g.: If your team’s average velocity is 40 story points per sprint, you can use this information to plan future sprints and estimate how long it will take to complete the backlog.
+• Velocity: The average amount of work (usually in story points or tasks) a team can complete in a sprint.
+It’s an important metric for estimating future progress and planning the next sprints.
+E.g.: If your team’s average velocity is 40 story points per sprint, you can use this data to plan future sprints and estimate how long it will take to complete the backlog.

 Process Metrics

-These metrics focus on measuring the efficiency and effectiveness of your development processes.
+These metrics assess the productivity and effectiveness of your development processes.

-- Task Resolution Rate: This metric shows how quickly tasks and issues are resolved.
-E.g.: If your team resolves 80% of tasks within a week, this reflects efficiency and productivity.
-High resolution rates often lead to smoother development cycles and quicker progress.
+• Task Resolution Rate: This metric shows how quickly tasks and issues are resolved.
+E.g.: Your team is efficient and productive if it completes 80% of work in a week.
+High resolution rates typically accelerate development.

 >> Read more: